intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 * Voting on approval of policy documents produced by the RSWG shall be delayed until the vacancy or vacancies have been filled, up to a maximum of 3 months; this clause does not apply to a vacancy of the RSCE role, only of the stream representatives enumerated above.
+If during this 3-month period a further vacancy arises, the delay should be extended by another 3 months.

 To ensure the smooth operation of the RFC Series, the RSAB shall include the IETF Executive Director or their delegate as a non-voting member since